-Stem cell treatment along with lifestyle modification can improve the symptoms of COPD.
+Stem cell treatment with mesenchymal stem cells, along with lifestyle modification can improve the symptoms of COPD.
 Stem cell treatment increases your respiratory capacity and breathing improves over a period of several weeks.

-Intravenous administration and intrapulmonary administration using a nebulizer.
+The stem cells are given through intravenous administration and intrapulmonary administration using a nebulizer.

 Using the most advanced technologies, the team of experts at The Stem Cells Transplant Institute believes in the potential of stem cell therapy for the treatment of COPD.